baniotis/webnlg_plus_plus_dataset/README.md

 ## Overview

 **WebNLG⁺⁺** is a harmonized, timely, and internally consistent version of the **WebNLG⁺ test set**.
-It was developed to reflect ontology and entity changes in the latest version of **DBpedia**, thereby improving alignment between benchmark data and the current world knowledge embedded in large language models (LLMs).
+It was developed to reflect ontology and entity changes in the latest version of **DBpedia**(September 2025), thereby improving alignment between benchmark data and the current world knowledge embedded in large language models (LLMs).

-This dataset enables researchers to evaluate LLMs and triple extraction systems under realistic, temporally aware, and ontology-evolving conditions.
+The dataset contains **1,779 texts** and **5,639 triples**, each carefully reviewed through a **manual validation process supported by an LLM**.
+This combination of automated assistance and human oversight ensures both scalability and accuracy in updating entity URIs and ontology predicates.

+To validate the usefulness of the new benchmark, **three LLMs** and **three pretrained transformer-based encoder-only models** were evaluated on the updated dataset.
+Results show that LLMs outperform encoder-only models, even under **zero-shot prompting**, while the overall scores on the updated dataset are improved compared to the original WebNLG⁺ test set.
+This highlights the importance of keeping benchmarks synchronized with evolving knowledge bases to ensure **fair and realistic model comparisons**.

+By improving the alignment between dataset content and current language modeling capabilities, **WebNLG⁺⁺** offers the research community a more **reliable and relevant benchmark** for the evaluation and comparison of LLM-based approaches in knowledge extraction and generation.

 ---